The To Your Eternity Season 2 release date has been confirmed for October 2022, the Fall 2022 anime season.

 For the first season, the To Your Eternity OP “PINK BLOOD” was performed and written by Utada Hikaru, while the ED “Mediator” was created by Masashi Hamauzu.

-The OP and ED for To Your Eternity Part 2 (cour 2) haven’t been announced yet
+The OP and ED for To Your Eternity Part 2 (cour 2) did not change.

 - Updated May 27, 2021: Added To Your Eternity dub release date.